-Now you have a better understanding of what causes tangled hair, it’s time to get those knots out of your beautiful locks and keep your hair from getting tangled.
+Now you have a better understanding of what causes tangled hair, you understand that you don’t have to undergo the nasty process of untangling and can avoid knotty hair in the first place.
 Follow these recommendations and keep matted hair at bay.

 If you find that your hair gets tangled after washing, then you might want to look at your hair washing methods.
 Brush gently before you wash to stop knots from forming while you shampoo your hair.

 While washing, try not to scrunch your hair up as you scrub; this can add to the knots and make it harder to brush through.
 Instead, massage shampoo using your fingertips, on the back, sides, and top of your head.
 Concentrate on your scalp and aim for massage movements over scrubbing ones.
 Then just rinse the shampoo down your hair.
 Finally, at the end of your shower, rinse hair with cold water to seal the cuticles.

 We know it’s very tempting to grab a towel and scrub your hair as soon as you step out of the shower, but that’s far from the right way to dry your hair.
 More so, it is one of the easiest ways for your hair to tangle and knot, as harshly towel drying will damage your cuticles when your hair is at its most vulnerable state.